Planetesimal: Planetesimals in the Solar System

 It has been inferred that about 3.8 billion years ago, after a period known as the Late Heavy Bombardment, most of the planetesimals within the Solar System had either been ejected from the Solar System entirely, into distant eccentric orbits such as the Oort cloud, or had collided with larger objects due to the regular gravitational nudges from the giant planets (particularly Jupiter and Neptune).
 A few planetesimals may have been captured as moons, such as Phoebe (a moon of Saturn) and many other small high-inclination moons of the giant planets.

 Planetesimals that have survived to the current day are valuable to science because they contain information about the formation of the Solar System.
 Although their exteriors are subjected to intense solar radiation that can alter their chemistry, their interiors contain pristine material essentially untouched since the planetesimal was formed.
-This makes each planetesimal a 'time capsule', and their composition might reveal the conditions in the Solar Nebula from which our planetary system was formed.
-The most primitive planetesimals visited by spacecraft are the contact binary Arrokoth.
+This makes each planetesimal a 'time capsule', and their composition might reveal the conditions in the presolar nebula from which our planetary system was formed.
+The most primitive planetesimal visited by spacecraft is the contact binary Arrokoth.

-Definition of planetesimal
+Etymology

 The word planetesimal is derived from the word infinitesimal and means an ultimately small fraction of a planet.

 While the name is always applied to small bodies during the process of planet formation, some scientists also use the term planetesimal as a general term to refer to many small Solar System bodies – such as asteroids and comets – which are left over from the formation process.
 A group of the world's leading planet formation experts decided at a conference in 2006 on the following definition of a planetesimal:

 A planetesimal is a solid object arising during the accumulation of orbiting bodies whose internal strength is dominated by self-gravity and whose orbital dynamics is not significantly affected by gas drag.
 This corresponds to objects larger than approximately 1 km in the solar nebula.

-Bodies large enough not only to keep together by gravitation but to change the path of approaching rocks over distances of several radii start to grow faster.
+Bodies large enough to not only keep together by gravitation but to also change the path of approaching rocks over distances of several radii start to grow faster.
 These bodies, larger than 100 km to 1000 km, are called embryos or protoplanets.